JWang1414/fall2025/numerical/homework/PSET1.md

 a_{n}
 \end{bmatrix}
 $$
-Which becomes the series,
+Which becomes the series:
 $$
 2a_{1}^{2} - a_{1}a_{2} + 2a_{2}^{2} - a_{1}a_{2} - a_{2}a_{3} + 2a_{3}^{2} - a_{2}a_{3} - a_{3}a_{4} + \dots + 2a_{n}^{2} - a_{n-1}a_{n}
 $$
-Notice, in summation notation this is equivalent to,
+Notice, in summation notation this is equivalent to:
 $$
 2 \sum_{i=1}^{n} a_{i}^{2} - 2 \sum_{i=1}^{n-1} a_{i}a_{i+1}
 $$
-For all real numbers, the following is valid:
+Note the following identity, valid for all real numbers.
 $$
 (\alpha-\beta)^{2} = \alpha^{2} - 2\alpha \beta + \beta^{2} \implies \alpha^{2} + \beta^{2} = 2\alpha \beta + (\alpha-\beta)^{2} > 2\alpha \beta
 $$
-Applying this to the summation,
+Applying this to the summation:
 $$
 2 \sum_{i=1}^{n} a_{i}^{2} - 2 \sum_{i=1}^{n-1} a_{i}a_{i+1} > 2 \sum_{i=1}^{n} a_{i}^{2} - \sum_{i=1}^{n-1} (a_{i}^{2} + a_{i+1}^{2})
 $$
-By linearity,
+By linearity:
 $$
 = 2 \sum_{i=1}^{n} a_{i}^{2} - \sum_{i=1}^{n-1} a_{i}^{2} - \sum_{i=1}^{n-1} a_{i+1}^{2} = a_{1}^{2} + a_{n}^{2} > 0
 $$